Assessments & Exams 2024/25

 College Invigilated Exams

-• In-person formal invigilated examination
+- In-person formal invigilated examination

-• Duration up to 4 hours
+- Duration up to 3 hours

-• To be held Monday-Friday during Term Time in the Univeristy Assessment Periods
+- To be held Monday-Friday during term time in the Univeristy Assessment Periods

-• Extensions are not permitted
+- Extensions and late submissions are not permitted

-• Exams usually start at 9:30am or 2pm (UK Timezone)
+- Exams usually start at 09:30 or 14:00 (UK Timezone)

 In-Class Tests & Exams

-• In-person invigilated tests or examinations
+- In-person invigilated tests or examinations

-• To be held Monday-Friday during Term Time in timetabled teaching sessions
+- To be held Monday-Friday during term time in timetabled teaching sessions

 Open Book Exams

-• Open book exams to be distributed and returned electronically
+- Open book exams to be distributed and returned electronically

-• 23 hour period for completion – usually launched at 11am with a deadline of 10am the following day (UK Timezone)
+- 23 hour period for completion – usually launched at 11:00 with a deadline of 10:00 the following day (UK Timezone)

-• Exam designed to be completed within 4 hours or less
+- Exam designed to be completed within 4 hours or less

-• Extensions are not permitted
+- Extensions are not permitted

-• Late Submission is not permitted - if you have technical difficulties on the day of an online assessment which may prevent you from submitting in time you must contact your School as soon as possible for advice
+- Late submission is not permitted - if you have technical difficulties on the day of an online assessment which may prevent you from submitting in time, you must contact your School as soon as possible for advice

 Online Exams

-• Exam to be distributed and returned electronically or completed online
+- Exam to be distributed and returned electronically or completed online.

-• Exam time is appropriate for completion of the exam plus a period of additional time for uploading where required.
+- Exam time is appropriate for completion of the exam, plus a period of additional time for uploading where required.
 The maximum exam duration, including upload allowances, is 6 hours.

-• Usually launched at 10am (UK Timezone)
+- Usually launched at 10:00 (UK Timezone)

-• Extensions are not permitted
+- Extensions are not permitted.

-• Late Submission is not permitted - if you have technical difficulties on the day of an online assessment which may prevent you from submitting in time you must contact your School as soon as possible for advice
+- Late submission is not permitted - if you have technical difficulties on the day of an online assessment which may prevent you from submitting in time, you must contact your School as soon as possible for advice.

 Online Tests

-• Tests and quizzes completed online
+- Tests and quizzes completed online

-• Window for completion with an in-built timer for the duration of the exam which starts when the student begins the test
+- Window for completion with an in-built timer for the duration of the exam, which starts when the student begins the test.

-• Duration as appropriate to the assessment
+- Duration as appropriate to the assessment.

-• Includes MCQ Tests and Quizzes
+- Includes MCQ Tests and Quizzes

-• Extensions are not permitted
+- Extensions are not permitted

-• Late Submission is not permitted - if you have technical difficulties on the day of an online assessment which may prevent you from submitting in time you must contact your School as soon as possible for advice
+- Late submission is not permitted - if you have technical difficulties on the day of an online assessment which may prevent you from submitting in time, you must contact your School as soon as possible for advice

 Practical, Oral & Performance Exams and Individual & Group Presentations

-• Practical examinations as appropriate to the discipline
+- Practical examinations as appropriate to the discipline

-• To be held during Term Time
+- To be held during term time

-• Extensions are not usually permitted
+- Extensions and late submissions are not usually permitted

 Coursework

-• Any form of written assessment including essays, reports, dissertations and short assignments including video essays
+- Any form of written assessment including essays, reports, dissertations and short assignments including video essays.

-• Deadlines to be set during Term Time or very exceptionally within 1 week of the start/end of Term
+- Deadlines to be set during term time or very exceptionally within 1 week of the start/end of term.

-• Late submission penalties apply as outlined in the Undergraduate and Postgraduate Taught Regulations.
+- Late submission penalties apply as outlined in the Undergraduate and Postgraduate Taught Regulations.

-The Spring Term Assessment Period (SP-AP) in 2023/24 will take place from Monday 8 to Friday 12 January 2024.
+The Spring Term Assessment Period (SP-AP) in 2024/25 will take place from Monday 13 to Friday 17 January 2025.
 Invigilated, Online and Open Book Exams will be held in this period.

-The Summer Term Assessment Period (SU-AP) in 2023/24 will take place from Monday 29 April to Friday 31 May 2024.
+The Summer Term Assessment Period (SU-AP) in 2024/25 will take place from Monday 5 May to Friday 6 June 2025.
 Invigilated, Online and Open Book Exams will be held in this period.

 Timetables for Invigilated, Online and Oben Book Exams in these periods will be published on the following dates:

-• Spring Term (SP-AP) examinations: 10:00am Wednesday 29 November 2023
+- Spring Term (SP-AP) examinations: Thursday 28 November 2024

-• Summer Term (SU-AP) examinations: 10:00am Wednesday 20 March 2024
+- Summer Term (SU-AP) examinations: Wednesday 19 March 2025

 Students will be e-mailed on the day the timetable is released.

-Modules assessed by assessment types other than written Invigilated, Online and Open Book Exams , and those examined outside the College Examination and Assessment period, will not be listed on the timetable, but information about these will be available from your School.
+Modules assessed by assessment types other than written Invigilated, Online and Open Book Exams , and those examined outside the university Examination and Assessment period, will not be listed on the timetable, but information about these will be available from your School.

-Our Examination Timetabling Policy includes important information about the main College Examination and Assessment period and the process for timetabling examinations.
-As the policy explains; the College appreciates the importance of exams and will do whatever it reasonably can to ensure that the exam schedule is as fair as possible.
+Our Examination Timetabling Policy includes important information about the main university Examination and Assessment period and the process for timetabling examinations.
+As the policy explains; the university appreciates the importance of exams and will do whatever it reasonably can to ensure that the exam schedule is as fair as possible.
 However, having multiple exams in a short space of time is not regarded as being detrimental to performance in exams and it’s just as important that you have a realistic expectation of what demands your exam timetable may place on you so that you are able to plan for this in advance in your studies and revision time.

 Accessing the Timetable